Follow the journey of two women artists as they are guided by their teacher in this residency to discover new ways of making art!

 Consilience Productions is a non-profit that combines music and activism.
 This profile is called, “Mentorship: Hip-Hop Meets Physics!”

-As a member of the Association of Personal Historians, we provide this short introduction to help our clients begin to understand the process of creating their own legacy video.
+We hope that this short introduction helps our clients begin to understand the process of creating their own legacy video.

 Examples of three different legacy videos can be viewed in this short compilation video.